towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 **Trapping Moves**
 Switching out of trapping moves (Wrap, Clamp, Fire Spin, etc) ends the move and wastes the trapper's turn.
+This matches what Pokemon Stadium enforces upon trapping moves.
 Additional changes exist that are not found in the Lite patches:
 - Landing a trapping move gives the user a compounding -25% speed until recalculated via other mechanics.
 - A 'poof' animation plays to signal the last turn of a trapping move.